MarquisOgre/digiswap-document/products/syrup-pool/syrup-pool-faq.md

 There are three main types of Syrup Pools.

-1. Stake DGP, earn DGP
+1. Stake DIGIS, earn DIGIS
-2. Stake DGP, earn other tokens.
+2. Stake DIGIS, earn other tokens.
-3. Stake other tokens, earn DGP
+3. Stake other tokens, earn DIGIS

-The rewards for the "Stake DGP, earn DGP" Syrup Pools come from the [DGP emissions](https://docs.digiswap.finance/tokenomics/cake/cake-tokenomics).
-Each block, a number of DGP tokens are allocated as rewards for these pools.
+The rewards for the "Stake DIGIS, earn DIGIS" Syrup Pools come from the [DIGIS emissions](https://docs.digiswap.finance/tokenomics/cake/cake-tokenomics).
+Each block, a number of DIGIS tokens are allocated as rewards for these pools.

-The rewards for the "Stake DGP, earn other tokens" type are provided by the project teams who sponsor a Syrup Pool.
+The rewards for the "Stake DIGIS, earn other tokens" type are provided by the project teams who sponsor a Syrup Pool.

-For the "Stake other tokens, earn DGP" type, the Digiswap treasury buys back DGP from the market to distribute as rewards.
+For the "Stake other tokens, earn DIGIS" type, the Digiswap treasury buys back DIGIS from the market to distribute as rewards.
 These pools are funded by Digiswap, not by the projects themselves.

 ### What’s SYRUP Token?

-Digiswap’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake DGP, Earn DGP” Syrup Pool.
+Digiswap’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake DIGIS, Earn DIGIS” Syrup Pool.
 It's not staked for

-It’s basically an IOU that shows how much DGP you’ve staked in the pool.
+It’s basically an IOU that shows how much DIGIS you’ve staked in the pool.

-It’ll be returned automatically when you unstake your DGP from that pool.
+It’ll be returned automatically when you unstake your DIGIS from that pool.

 {% hint style="warning" %}
 Don’t sell your SYRUP tokens!
-You need to return your SYRUP to unstake your DGP from the Manual DGP pool.
-The amount of SYRUP you return must be the same as the amount of DGP you unstake.
+You need to return your SYRUP to unstake your DIGIS from the Manual DIGIS pool.
+The amount of SYRUP you return must be the same as the amount of DIGIS you unstake.
 {% endhint %}